Dhorasso/KDPF_seir/README.md

 #### Initial State Information (`initial_state_info`)

 The `initial_state_info` dictionary should contain the initial state variables of the model.
 Each state variable should be defined with the following information:
-- `prior`: A list specifying `[lower_bound, upper_bound, mean, std_deviation, distribution_type]`.
+- `state name `and  `prior distribution`: A list specifying `[lower_bound, upper_bound, mean, std_deviation, distribution_type]`.
 The distribution type can be 'fixed' if the value is known or 'uniform' if it follows a uniform distribution.
 #### Initial Parameters Information (`initial_theta_info`)

  The initial_theta_info dictionary should contain the initial parameters of the model.
 Each parameter should be defined with the following information:

--prior: A list specifying `[mean, std_deviation, lower_bound, upper_bound, distribution_type]`.
+-`parameter name` and `prior distribution`: A list specifying `[lower_bound/shape, upper_bound/scale, mean, std_deviation, distribution_type]`.
+The distribution can be 'uniform',  'normal', 'lognormal', 'gamma', 'invgamma'.

 ##  Model outputs
 - `margLogLike`: Marginal log-likelihood of the observed data given the model.